Dance Artist

 Teaching & Mentorship

-Jill has served on the faculty of Harbour Dance Centre (Vancouver) and as Adjunct Professor of Contemporary Dance at Point Park University (Pittsburgh, USA).
-She has been a guest teacher for Rambert Company (London), Ballet Edmonton, Tanzcompagnie Mainfranken (Germany), Ballet BC, Henny Jurriëns Studio (Amsterdam), Contemporary Dance Wyoming, STAYCEE PEARL dance projects & Soy Sos (USA), and Decidedly Jazz Danceworks.We offer a variety of original artwork for sale, including paintings, drawings, and sculptures.
-Our collection features works from both emerging and established artists.
+Jill has taught and shared her practice internationally.
+She has served on the faculty of Harbour Dance Centre (Vancouver) and as an Adjunct Professor of Contemporary Dance at Point Park University (Pittsburgh, USA), and has been invited as a guest teacher with a wide range of companies and institutions.
+These include Rambert Company (London,UK), Ballet Edmonton, Tanzcompagnie Mainfranken (Germany), Ballet BC, Henny Jurriëns Studio (Amsterdam), Belle Spirale Dance Projects (Vancouver), Contemporary Dance Wyoming (Jackson Hole, USA), STAYCEE PEARL dance projects and Soy Sos (Pittsburg, USA), Decidedly Jazz Danceworks (Calgary), and Good Woman Dance Collective (Edmonton, Canada), among others.

 Philosophy & Practice